Rating:

 As a group, the brand features an average protein content of 27% and a mean fat level of 16%.
 Together, these figures suggest a carbohydrate content of 49% for the overall product line.

-Average protein.
-Average fat.
-And average carbohydrates when compared to a typical dry dog food.
+Near-average protein.
+Near-average fat.
+And near-average carbs when compared to a typical dry dog food.

-When you consider the plant-based protein-boosting effect of the corn gluten meal, this looks like the profile of a kibble containing only a moderate amount of meat.
+When you consider the protein-boosting effect of the corn gluten meal, this looks like the profile of a kibble containing only a moderate amount of meat.

-What’s more, it’s difficult to ignore the presence of so many Red Flag items and the notably inferior nature of its ingredients.
+What’s more, it’s difficult to ignore the presence of so many Red Flag items and the notably inferior nature of its ingredients

 Bottom line?